Whitley County Tourism

 http://www.refugeridge.org/

-“BREAKING THROUGH APATHY USING EDUCATION AND NATURE”
+“BREAKING THE BARS OF APATHY THROUGH EDUCATION AND ACTION"

 Refuge Ridge Inc. is a 501©(3) non-profit organization formed in the year 2000 through the efforts of teachers, students and parents looking for a vehicle to help children overcome challenges inherent when living in poverty.
 These challenges include involvement in the juvenile justice system, academic challenges, lack of recreational activities and truancy issues due to large blocks of time without adult supervision.